-Come with an open mind - even if you have danced before, Salsa will be totally different.
+Come with an open mind - even if you have danced before, Salsa will be different.

-Don't put a timescale on how long it will take you to learn Salsa, otherwise you will be disappointed if you haven't mastered Salsa dancing in that time.
+Don't put a timescale on how long it will take you to learn Salsa, otherwise, you will be disappointed if you haven't mastered Salsa dancing at that time.

 Don't compare your learning progress to anyone else.

-Don't compare how you dance to the way that others dancers do.
+Don't compare how you dance to the way that other dancers do.

 Don't be frustrated with your partner's progress.
 They will get there just give them time; refer to Tip 4!

 Wear comfortable shoes that don't hurt your feet after half an hour.